 Get a Credit Card

 If you can’t get a credit card through your bank, you can apply for one elsewhere.
-Directly though a credit card company like Visa or Mastercard, or through a shop, or just look around online.
-You’ll probably find that as a new customer with no credit history you will only be offered high interest rates, but this doesn’t matter for now, just get the card.
+Directly through a credit card company like Visa or Mastercard, or through a shop, or just look around online.
+You’ll probably find that as a new customer with no credit history you will only be offered high-interest rates, but this doesn’t matter for now, just get the card.

 It’s important to realise that the only way you will get a good credit rating is by doing this.
 If you feel that you can’t handle this and will be tempted to spend more on your card than you can afford to pay off monthly then don’t get one!
 Missing payments or late payments will give you a bad credit rating.